-Anyone who decides to pursue graduate studies would, most likely, have a dilemma — whether to take the GRE or the GMAT.
-With some of the B-schools accepting GRE scores, the confusion has become wide spread.
+Anyone who decides to pursue graduate studies would, most likely, have a dilemma — whether to take the GMAT or the GRE.
+With some of the B-schools accepting GRE scores, the confusion has become widespread.
 When you have to choose between one of the two, consider the following factors:

-GRE can get you an admission into a Graduate program or into a business schools, while GMAT can get you admissions for a Masters (MBA) from a B-school and Masters from a few other select universities.
-So if you are not sure about what do you want to pursue GRE would be a better option.
+The GMAT can get you admissions into an MBA in a B-school and Masters in a few other select universities whereas the GRE can get you an admission into a graduate program or into business schools.
+In case you are not sure about what do you want to pursue, then the GRE would be a better option.
 On the other hand, a GMAT score would mean a firm commitment to pursue a management related course, and this might help in admissions.
-All said and done, if you are sure of the program that you want to go for, check directly with the program directorate, the B-School, or the University.
+All said and done if you are sure of the program that you want to go for, check directly with the program directorate, the B-School, or the University.

-Though many schools accept GRE and GMAT scores for MBA admissions, some are very specific about GMAT scores.
-So, before you decide please check what your dream universities or business schools are looking for.
+Though many B-schools accept both GMAT and GRE scores for MBA admissions, some are very specific about the GMAT scores.
+So, before you decide which test to take, please check what your dream universities or business schools are looking for.

 Let us understand the difference between GMAT and GRE